Qqkyu/breaking-bad-leaflet/README.md

 - Dispatch = Executor: dispatch actions to change the state of application

 ##### Files: main/store/store.ts (store), library/common/actions.ts (action), main/api/index.ts (dispatch)

+### Dependency injection (Results):

+- Results component doesn't display the results, instead it delegates the rendering to its child components (Character, Episode etc.)
+- Results depend on its child components for the rendering
+- Caller of Results sets this dependency - in this case, SearchParams (searchParamType and objects)
+- Changing the dependency is very easy - replace the child of Results by another component

+##### Files: modules/Results/index.ts, modules/SearchParams/index.ts